Conrad Weiser: Death and legacy

 Weiser and Anna's descendants continued the family's civic involvement.
 Their daughter Maria married Henry Muhlenberg.
 Their son Peter Muhlenberg became a Major General in the Continental Army during the American Revolution, and Frederick Muhlenberg served as the first Speaker of the United States House of Representatives.
 A great-grandson, Peter M. Weiser (born 1781), joined the Corps of Discovery on the Lewis and Clark Expedition in 1804–1806.

-Non-Geographic memorials
+Memorials

 In 1996, a daffodil was named for Weiser.